taurusilver7/quick-cards/server/README.md

 Add the types to the server callback functions to get all the methods in autocomplete in the Intellisense.

 Create /models for mongoose data models for Deck.ts.
 Mongoose has their own internal types, an external package is unnecessary.
+Create a route for deck CRUD operations, and create their corresponding controller functions.

+For creating a Deck, get the title & card details from request object body, and post it to the database.
+Enable the express server json method & body-parser to parse the request data from the client.

 mongopassword: OnhZ3KWS9bo4UsTL